Saudi-led coalition admits to airstrike on Yemen funeral

 An investigation found that "incorrect information" had passed between the air operations center in Yemen and coalition command, according to the state-run Saudi Press Agency.

-"Because of non-compliance with Coalition rules of engagement (ROEs) and procedures, and the issuing of incorrect information a Coalition aircraft wrongly targeted the location, resulting in civilian deaths and injuries," said a statement the news agency published.
+"Because of non-compliance with Coalition rules of engagement (ROEs) and procedures, and the issuing of incorrect information a Coalition aircraft wrongly targeted the location, resulting in civilian deaths and injuries," said a statement published by the news agency.

+The coalition said it will follow the recommendations of investigators, including a review of the rules of engagement and compensation for the families of the victims.

 The admission comes after US condemnation of the attack and diplomats saying they're reviewing their backing of Saudi Arabia's operations in Yemen.
 The Saudi-led coalition is fighting to prevent Houthi rebels allied with Iran and forces loyal to Yemen's deposed President Ali Abdullah Saleh from taking power.

-Human Rights Watch called on the United States to suspend arms sales to Saudi Arabia and pushed for an investigation into possible war crimes after the airstrike.
+Human Rights Watch had called on the United States to suspend arms sales to Saudi Arabia and pushed for an investigation into possible war crimes after the airstrike.

 Missile attacks as payback?